 Staghorn ferns that are mounted on wood will also grow heavier and multiply with age, causing them to be remounted on larger and heavier pieces of wood.
-With mature plants weighing between 100-300 lbs, supporting a staghorn ferns with a chain soon becomes the sturdiest option.
+With mature plants weighing between 100 and 300 pounds (45-136 kg.), supporting a staghorn fern with a chain soon becomes the sturdiest option.

 How to Hang a Staghorn Fern with Chains

 Staghorn fern plants grow best in part shade to shady locations.
 Since they get most of their water and nutrients from the air or fallen plant matter, they are often hung on limbs or in the crotches of trees much like they grow in their native environments.